-Argentina - PEN Argentina has delivered a number of creative writing workshops in informal settlements as well as in youth incarceration centres in Buenos Aires.
-The aim of the workshops is to provide participants with an appreciation of the written and spoken word, as well as to give them the tools to develop a sense of self-worth through language.
+Argentina - PEN Argentina has delivered creative writing workshops in informal settlements and youth incarceration centres in Buenos Aires.
+The workshops provide the young participants with an appreciation of the written and spoken word, as well as giving them the tools to develop a deeper sense of self-worth through language.

-Bosnia - PEN Bosnia and Herzegovina has been using literature and linguistic studies as a bridge to connect young people aged 17-24 from divided and fragmented communities in Bosnia and Herzegovina (BIH).
+Bosnia - PEN Bosnia and Herzegovina has been using literature and linguistic studies as a bridge to connect young people aged 17 to 24 from divided and fragmented communities in Bosnia and Herzegovina (BIH).
 The project aims to address existing divides between different communities in post-war BIH.
 You can hear from the young people involved in the project by watching this video.

 Central Asia - Central Asia PEN carried out a programme of visiting lectures in universities in North and Southern Kyrgyzstan and in Tajikistan.
-In continuation of Central Asia’s previous programme of summer schools, the visiting lectures aim to equip students with an understanding of their human rights and to inculcate a love of literature.
+In continuation of Central Asia’s previous programme of summer schools, the visiting lectures brought different cultures together and equipped students with an understanding of their human rights and a love of literature.

-PEN Ghana- PEN Ghana leads 72 PEN Youth Clubs (PYC) across the country, all set up in the ten years that the project has been running.
-Eight new PYCs have been introduced in the past year.
+Ghana- PEN Ghana leads 72 PEN Youth Clubs (PYC) across the country, all set up in the ten years that the project has been running.
+Eight new PYCs were introduced in 2016 and 2017.
 The school clubs aim to teach basic writing skills and increase awareness of human rights and social responsibilities.

-PEN Lebanon - PEN Lebanon is running theatre workshops and holding open readings, bringing displaced Syrian and Palestinian writers and their literature into the local Lebanese community around Beirut in order to build cohesion, dialogue and networks across cultures.
+Lebanon - PEN Lebanon ran theatre workshops and holding open readings, bringing displaced Syrian and Palestinian writers and their literature into the local Lebanese community around Beirut in order to build cohesion, dialogue and networks across cultures.

 Mexico- PEN Piensa is a digital platform which collects the stories of journalists and writers who have been killed, the voices of those who have lived to tell their story and confront the reality of their country, as well as the paths of those who live in exile.
+Read the blog here.

 Myanmar - PEN Myanmar focuses its project on capacity building of the Centre and the promotion of literature.
-The Centre is running a series of creative writing workshops and advocacy trainings to amplify the voice of writers to affect change specifically in relation to issues affecting the freedom of expression climate in Myanmar.
+The Centre is running a series of creative writing workshops and advocacy training to amplify the voice of writers to affect change specifically in relation to issues affecting the freedom of expression climate in Myanmar.
 You can watch short film about PEN Myanmar's work here.

 Nicaragua - PEN Nicaragua is running a series of public lectures and small workshops around literary and critical journalism aimed at building the capacity of independent journalists, writers and bloggers.